AryaRajput1/AryaRajput1/README.md

 ## I'm a Student, coder, Developer, and mini-Teacher 😁!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate on a Project
+- 📌 I’m looking to collaborate on a Project
 - 🥅 2020 Goals: Make more projects
-- ⚡ Fun fact: I love to watch movies / webseries
+- ⚡ For Fun: I love to watch movies / webseries

 ### Connect with me💐: